Busemann and MCP: Preliminaries

 In general, the geodesic tangent cone $T_p^gX$ isometrically embeds into any Gromov--Hausdorff tangent cone $T_pX$ (\cite[Lemma 3.4(i)]{KKK22}).
 This embedding is surjective in the following case (\cite[Lemma 3.4(ii)]{KKK22}; see also \cite[Corollary 5.7]{LN19}).
 Although the original statement is for CAT spaces, the proof also works for Busemann spaces.

 \begin{lem} Let $X$ be a locally doubling, locally Busemann space and $p\in X$.
-Suppose any shortest path emanating from $p$ extends to uniform length $\epsilon>0$.
+Suppose there exists $\epsilon>0$ such that any shortest path emanating from $p$ extends to length $\epsilon$.
 Then the geodesic tangent cone $T_p^gX$ is isometric to any Gromov--Hausdorff tangent cone $T_pX$.
 In particular, $T_pX$ is unique. \end{lem}

 The following example suggests that without the extendability of geodesics, the conclusion of Lemma \ref{lem:tang} does not hold in general.

 \begin{ex} Let $\R$ be the real line.
 Take sequences of positive numbers $\delta_i,\epsilon_i$ converging to $0$ such that